Search

 Share|

-A new Global Resilience Index Initiative synthesis and preliminary analysis of targets and metrics for aligning finance with climate-resilient development.
-The accompanying database includes a full set of metrics and is developed in collaboration with the UN Environment Programme Finance Initiative (UNEPFI) Principles of Responsible Banking (PRB) Working Group on Adaptation.
+This is a new synthesis and preliminary analysis of targets and metrics for aligning finance with climate-resilient development.
+The accompanying database includes a full set of metrics and is developed in collaboration by the Global Resilience Index Initiative (now Resilient Planet Data Hub) with the UN Environment Programme Finance Initiative (UNEPFI) Principles of Responsible Banking (PRB) Working Group on Adaptation.

 Summary